GuruDhanush/dax-docs/docs/table/addcolumns.md

                 "NewColumn2", 2
                 )
     description: |
-      The following formula returns table with columns of Employee along with 'NewColumn' and 'NewColumn2' columns
+      The following formula returns table with columns of Employee along with 'NewColumn' and 'NewColumn2' columns.

+related:
+  - selectcolumns

 eleventyNavigation:
   key: AddColumns